 FAR Australia has been working with agrichemical manufacturers to bring new products to the Australian Grains industry since its inception in 2012.
-It is a trusted development partner for many manufacturers bringing new agrichemicals to the marketplace.
-For the first time the organisation has partnered with industry to independently showcase fungicide performance in a series of fungicide evaluation trials across the country as part of its Industry Innovations (II) 2025 initiative.
-In this pilot project for 2021 FAR Australia has established a series of trials in order to test different fungicide strategies in wheat.
-It is planned to expand the trial series in 2022 by increasing the number of crops covered.
-Each trial will be accurately assessed by individual leaf layer allowing a precise profiling of each fungicide strategy tested (both its protective and curative properties), hence the name Fungicide Fingerprinting.
-Results of the Fungicide Fingerprinting research initiative will be sent to all collaborating partners, FAR Australia's national mailing list and will be presented on its website as an independent reference to performance.
-In order to have comparison treatments FAR Australia has put forward four controls and is looking to manufacturers to submit their own disease management strategies to evaluate against.
+It is a trusted development partner for many manufacturers, bringing new agrichemicals to the marketplace.
+Over the past four years, we have partnered with industry to independently showcase fungicide performance in a series of fungicide evaluation trials across the country as part of our Industry Innovations (II) initiative.
+The planned programme for 2024 is to establish a series of trials to test different fungicide strategies in wheat and barley.
+Each trial will be accurately assessed by individual leaf layer allowing a precise profiling of each fungicide strategy tested (both its protective and curative properties), hence the name Fungicide Fingerprinting (FF).
+Results of the FF research initiative will be sent to all collaborating partners, FAR Australia's national mailing list, and will be presented on the FAR Australia website as an independent reference to performance.
+In order to have comparison treatments, we have once again put forward four controls and will look to manufacturers, industry consultants and resellers to submit their own disease management strategies to evaluate against.

 All results (efficacy, yield response and margins) will be made available endorsing the independence of the findings.
-The results can be used by those manufacturers contributing strategies to the programme.
-Where fungicide products are commercially available results will be assessed in terms of margin over input cost.
+The results can be used by those organisations contributing strategies to the programme.
+Where fungicide products are commercially available, results will be assessed in terms of margin over input cost.
 If the product is in the development stage, it will not be assessed in terms of margin until commercialisation.

-This independent initiative will give industry a chance to compare product applications under identical conditions looking at efficacy, yield response and profitability as the key parameters assessed.
-It will enable generic manufacturers to illustrate the value of their offerings as well as provide a platform for new actives to display industry improvement over existing standards.
-It will also allow resellers the opportunity to test fungicide strategies they were thinking of introducing to their clients as product availability changes.
+This independent initiative provides industry with a chance to compare product applications and timings under identical conditions looking at biological efficacy, yield response and profitability as the key parameters assessed.

+- It enables generic manufacturers to illustrate the value of their offerings as well as provide a platform for new actives to display industry improvement over existing standards. - It also allows resellers and industry consultants the opportunity to test fungicide strategies they were thinking of introducing to their clients as product availability changes.